-This blog post will outline what to look for in purchasing a pressure washer, as well as let you in on 11 brilliant uses of pressure washers.
-If you’re like me and have rarely–if ever– used a pressure washer, I’ll also provide step-by-step instructions on how to use one.
+This blog post will outline what to look for in purchasing a pressure washer, as well as let you in on 11 brilliant pressure washer uses.
+If you’re like me and have rarely, if ever, used pressure washers, I’ll also provide step-by-step instructions on how to use one.
 We’ll start with a few simple hacks that anyone can do at home!

 Need more ideas?
 Check out: How to Wash your Car at Home For Beginners or Easy Step by Step Guide for Cleaning your Car’s Interior

 First, a word of caution: pressure washers can be an extremely powerful tool, especially if you have one of the more concentrated nozzles on.
 Always start with the least intense nozzle attachment on an area that you are pressure washing so you don’t risk damaging the surface.
 If it doesn’t seem to be getting clean, simply move up to a stronger nozzle attachment.
 There are so many pressure washer uses that will help you clean your home in a snap!